lastweek/lastweek.github.io/docs/notes/paper_fpga.md

 	- Also check out my note on [Cache Coherence](http://lastweek.io/notes/cache_coherence/).
 - LEAP FPGA Operating System, FPL'14.

-### Summary on current FPGA Virtualization Status
+### Summary

+Summary on current FPGA Virtualization Status.
 Prior art mainly focus on: 1) How to virtualize on-chip BRAM (e.g., CoRAM, LEAP Scratchpad),
 2) How to work with host, specifically, how to use the host DRAM, how to use host virtual memory.
 3) How to schedule bitstreams inside a FPGA chip.
 4) How to provide certain services to make FPGA programming easier (mostly work with host OS).